Behavioral Neurology and Neuropsychiatry

 The UCLA/VA Neurobehavior Program sponsors one of the premier Behavioral and Cognitive Neurology Training Programs in the United States.
 Fellows in the program benefit from its resources and join a growing group of clinicians and scientists probing brain/behavior disorders.

 The UCLA/VA Behavioral Neurology and Neuropsychiatry Fellowship Program has combined strengths in the areas of clinical cognitive disorders, dementia, and neurological neuropsychiatry.
 Bedside mental status assessment and cognitive research evaluations are major aspects of the fellowship.
 Clinical and research interests of the program include explorations into frontal-executive functions in frontotemporal dementia, social cognition in dementia, perceptual disturbances in focal brain disorders, language disturbances, the diagnosis and management of the dementias, "organic" psychoses, "organic" affective disorders, psychiatric syndromes accompanying movement disorders, and others.
-We accept one fellow each year with a background in neurology.
+We can accept multiple fellows each year with a background in neurology or psychiatry.
 The desire for advanced training in behavioral and cognitive neurology should be the major priority for candidates interested in this program.
 The fellowship is designed as two-year program: the first year emphasizes the development of clinical expertise and the second stresses research activities.
 Candidates must be US citizens or permanent residents.

 A typical weekly schedule includes two or three half-day clinics (new patient evaluations and followthrough assessments), a basic behavioral science seminar on Tuesday mornings at the West Los Angeles VA Medical Center, a cognitive neuroscience conference on Thursday mornings, a didactic conference at UCLA on Monday afternoons, and Neurology Grand Rounds on Wednesday mornings, plus a number of clinical conferences.
 Among these structured activities are hospital consultations and assorted clinical and teaching duties.